The ESTER project

 The ESTER Code

-The ESTER code is, at the moment (January 2021), computing the steady state of an isolated early-type star (mass larger than 2 solar masses).
+At the moment (August 2024), the ESTER code exists in two versions: 1/ the one computing steady states of an isolated early-type star (mass larger than 2 solar masses) on the main sequence ('master' branch on github), 2/ the one computing the time evolution of a 2D-model of an isolated early-type star (mass larger than 2 solar masses) on the main sequence ('evolution' branch on github) .
 The only convective region computed as such is the core where isentropy is assumed.
 It provides the user with solutions of the partial differential equations, for the pressure, density, temperature, angular velocity and meridional velocity for the whole volume.
 The angular velocity (differential rotation) and meridional circulation are computed consistently with the structure as a result of the driving by the baroclinic torque.

 Input parameters include the mass of the star, its equatorial angular velocity scaled by the critical one, the mass-fraction of hydrogen in the core.
 Opacity may be computed either analytically from Kramers-like formulae or from OPAL tables (Grevesse and Noels 1993 mixture), or a smoother interpolation from Houdek.
 Same as for the EOS which can be chosen between analytics (ideal gas+ radiation) and OPAL tables.
 Other parameters control the numerics.